crcn/pearls/README.md

 ```
 Commands:
 	start <prls file or group>     Start a new group of processes
-	manage <group> <pid>...
-Takes a running process, and restart it under group
 	stop <group> <proc>            Stops a process in a group
 	restart <group> <proc>         Restart a process in a group
 	add <group> <cmd>              Adds a process to the given group